Daniel-KM/Omeka-S-module-Maintenance/README.md

 Usage
 -----

-The button is located in the config of the module itself.
+The checkbox is located in the main settings of the site.
 A specific text can be displayed.

-The maintenance page is the default one and can be themed.
+The maintenance page is the default one (`omeka/maintenance/index.phtml`, in the folder `view` of the module), and can be themed.

 Warning